alvin677/QTML/README.md

 List of elements that support one or more of the classes:<br/>`button` `a` `span` `input` `i` `iframe`.

 **Common Classes**<br/>
-*Some classes might be more commonly used than others, here is a short list of the most useful ones*<br/>
+Some classes might be more commonly used than others, here is a short list of useful ones:<br/>
 `container` `center` `primary`

 **Reset Styling**<br/>